A Guide for the Education Sector

 The Importance of Training in the Education Sector: Primary, Secondary, Further Education & University

-Healthy relationships, online safety, consent and active bystander advice are important for young people of all ages.
+Healthy relationships, online safety, consent and active bystander advice are essential for young people of all ages.
 The education sector plays a pivotal role in teaching students about these topics – it’s often the first place that young people start to learn about relationships and boundaries.

-Primary Schools: At primary level, teachers and educators have an important opportunity to introduce healthy relationship habits from a young age.
+At primary level, teachers and educators have an important opportunity to introduce healthy relationship habits from a young age.
 With children encountering pornography for the first time at the age of 13 on average, according to the Children’s Commissioner, it’s important for them to be preemptively cautioned about the risks that exist online, and how to properly communicate with one another.

-Secondary Schools: By secondary school, students are likely to have more questions about relationships, sex and the internet than ever before.
+By secondary school, students are likely to have more questions about relationships, sex and the internet than ever before.
 Providing them with an open and safe environment to discuss these topics can help ensure that they make informed decisions, build positive relationships and protect their online safety.

-Further Education Colleges & Universities: In further education and universities, young people will require a more mature level of training in order to prepare them for the ‘real world’.
+In further education and universities, young people will require a more mature level of training in order to prepare them for the ‘real world’.
 This is where we focus on teaching active bystander approaches in order to equip students with the skills they need to look out for themselves and others around them.

-As mentioned, Primary Schools are the perfect place to start introducing young people to healthy relationships, digital safety, consent and active bystander behaviour.
+• As mentioned, Primary Schools are the perfect place to start introducing young people to healthy relationships, digital safety, consent and active bystander behaviour.
 Let’s take a closer look.

 What is Consent?